winterland1989/z-messagepack/README.md

 [![Windows Build Status](https://github.com/haskell-Z/z-messagepack/workflows/win-ci/badge.svg)](https://github.com/haskell-Z/z-messagepack/actions)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/Z-Haskell/community)

 This package is part of [Z](https://github.com/haskell-Z/Z) project, provides MessagePack codecs.

+> MessagePack is an efficient binary serialization format.
+It lets you exchange data among multiple languages like JSON.
+But it's faster and smaller.
+Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.

+In short, MessagePack is JSON in binary.

 ## Requirements